-In this blog post, we’re going to break down the seven best apps for Teams to help you upgrade your user experience and keep your team on track.
+In this blog post, we’re going to break down the 20+ best apps for Teams to help you upgrade your user experience and keep your team on track.

 1. Polly – Get live feedback from your team

 It also allows advanced options for extra customization like anonymity, scheduling, displaying or hiding results, and multiple votes.
 If you want to hear what your colleagues have to say, turn on comments, and an easy-to-use discussion board will appear.
-It can be used by any department to keep employees engaged with the company’s everyday activities such as – when to have a meeting or where to go for lunch?
+Any department can use it to keep employees engaged with the company’s everyday activities, such as – when to have a meeting or where to go for lunch?
 By adding the Polly tab, you can reach colleagues in context without distracting them from their tasks.

 2. Trello – Organize & prioritize your projects

-Trello is a project management software whose boards, cards, and lists can help you to organize your projects in a flexible way.
-When added to Teams, you’ll be able to see all your boards directly from the app without having to go to a web browser.
+Trello is a project management tool whose boards, cards, and lists can help you organize your projects flexibly.
+When added to Teams, you’ll be able to see all your boards directly from the app without going to a web browser.
 By integrating into Teams, you can see your Trello assignments, tasks, and notifications and have conversations about them.
 The process of adding a Trello app to your Teams is quick and easy as Trello comes as a default app for Microsoft Teams.

-Trello will send notifications when your team member creates or removes a card, assigns you to a specific card, and comments or adds an attachment to the card.
+The app will send notifications when your team member creates or removes a card, assigns you to a specific card, and comments or adds an attachment to the card.
 That way, you ensure everyone is up to date without having to check for updates manually.
-Trello is a fun and free way to bring together project management and project collaboration without leaving the Microsoft Teams app.
+Trello is a fun and free way to bring together project management and project collaboration without leaving the Teams app.

 3. Karma – Promote good behavior & habits